inbo/vlaams-biodiversiteitsportaal/docs/running-locally.md

 Details can be found in the [gradle docker folder](./docker/gradle).

 ### 2. Add hostname
 The platform requires a hostname that resolves to the same thing by both the services, running inside docker containers and the client browser.
-On linux you need to add the following lines to your `/etc/hosts` file.
+On linux you can edit your `/etc/hosts` file to look something like this:
 ```commandline
 127.0.0.1 localhost host.docker.internal
 ```